-This is the perfect main dish for breakfast, brunch or even dinner.
+Artichoke Feta Breakfast Casserole is the perfect main dish for breakfast, brunch or even dinner!
 It’s rich and super satisfying.
 It’s special, and it’s beautiful.
 And the prep time is only 20 minutes!
 It’s easy and no stress, with a short 40 minute bake time.
-Serve with sausages or bacon, a baked good with honey, fresh fruit or sauteed spinach and you have a lovely feast with little effort.
+Serve with sausages or bacon, a Paleo/Keto baked good, fresh fruit or sauteed spinach and you have a lovely feast with little effort.
 Or serve with just one side dish.
 This casserole is good, and it will deliver satisfaction.

 Imagine: the very thick and creamy custard gets poured into a greased casserole dish and topped with artichoke hearts and feta, crumbled.
 The custard puffs up, turns golden; and the crusty top gives way to the creamiest, most delicious center.